You’re like no one I know

 when all else fails, all we have left are good old bullet points.
 Let’s fire off.

-Joanna Di Mattia has written some beautiful reviews on the film, and surely the most comprehensive review of Mr Chalamet acting magic.
+Joanna Di Mattia has written some beautiful reviews on the film, and surely the most comprehensive about Mr Chalamet’s acting magic.

 ii.b –> the unbearable lightness of the CMBYN universe.
 The choice of music.
-Sufjan Stevens has written three songs for this film (Mystery of Love, Visions of Gideon and Futile Devices), so perfect and delicate, bursting with both gratitude and regret at the same time, because isn’t love pure contradictory nonsense?
+Sufjan Stevens has written two songs for this film (Mystery of Love and Visions of Gideon, while Futile Devices was added to the soundtrack from one of his albums), so perfect and delicate, bursting with both gratitude and regret at the same time, because isn’t love pure contradictory nonsense?

 “oh, woe is me

 The first time that you touched me